ianrose2k/cfgi-ionic-app/README.md

 ### Installing<br/>
 Clone the repository<br/>
 We built our app using Ionic.
 Make sure your machine has Ionic installed. <br/>
-Run 'expo start' in the root directory, from terminal to start the project. <br/>
+Run 'ionic serve' in the root directory, from terminal to start the project. <br/>
 Install dependencies that the project requires.<br/><br/>